akMALE21/akMALE21/README.md

 <h1 align="left">Hi 👋, I'm Akmal Munggaran</h1>
-<h3 align="left">Currently majoring in Information System and Technology at Institut Teknologi Bandung. interested in product management and backend development.
-Still in the learning stage but looking for opportunities to collaborate with others.</h3>
+<h3 align="left">I am a third-year student majoring in Information System and Technology at Institut Teknologi Bandung.
+I have interests in Product Management and Frontend Development.
+Still in the learning stage but looking for opportunities to collaborate and new learning experiences.
+To achieve that, I have strong communication skills and I feel challenged to learn new things.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">